pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

       --user "administrator:${passsword}" > data.json
     ```

-1. Save data.json into a profile at `instance/bulk-config/data.json`
+1. Save data.json into a profile at `instance/bulk-config/data.json`.
-1. Delete everything except `pf.jwk` in `instance/server/default/data`
+1. Delete everything except `pf.jwk` in `instance/server/default/data`.

+#### Result

-And you will have a bulk api export "profile".
-This is handy because the entire config is on a single file and if you store it in source control you then only have to compare differences on one file.
-However, there's _much more_ hidden value beyond being on one file.
+You have a bulk API export "profile".
+This is handy because the entire config is in a single file and if you store it in source control, then you only have to compare differences in one file.
+However, there is more value than being in one file.

-### Make the Bulk API Export "Profile Worthy"
+### Making the bulk API export "profile-worthy"

 By default, the resulting `data.json` from the export contains encrypted values, and to import this file, your PingFederate needs to have the corresponding master key (`pf.jwk`) in `pingfederate/server/default/data`.

+!!!
+Note "Encrypted values in single file"
-Note, in the devops world, we call this folder `instance/server/default/data`.
+    In the DevOps world, we call this folder `instance/server/default/data`.
 However, each of the encrypted values also have the option to be replaced with an unencrypted form and, when required, a corresponding password.

+#### Example

-For example the SSL Server Certificate from the [PingFederate Baseline Profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline/pingfederate) when exported to data.json looks like:
+The SSL Server Certificate from the [PingFederate Baseline Profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline/pingfederate) when exported to data.json has the following syntax:

 ```json
 {